sahlolbey/account/README.md

 # Maven
 1.Download Apache Maven 3.6.1 from https://maven.apache.org/download.cgi
-2.Use Maven Installation for your platform from https://maven.apache.org/install.html to install maven on your machine.
+2.Use Maven Installation guide for your platform from https://maven.apache.org/install.html to install maven on your machine.

 # Create Database
 1. You should remember your mysql db root password then change your directory to project directory at command prompt.